NCAR/geocat-viz/INSTALLATION.md

 ## Installing GeoCAT-viz via Conda

-The easiest way to install GeoCAT-viz is using [Conda](http://conda.pydata.org/docs/):
+The easiest way to install GeoCAT-viz is using [Conda](http://conda.pydata.org/docs/).
+If you do not have a conda environment, use:

     conda create -n geocat -c conda-forge -c ncar geocat-viz